Music: Related Content

 Instrumentalist

 Violinist Joana Genova is active as a chamber musician, teacher, orchestral player and a soloist.
-She is Co-Artistic Director of Taconic Music in Manchester, VT and the second violinist of The Indianapolis Quartet.
+She is Co-Artistic Director of Taconic Music in Manchester, VT and principal second violin of the Berkshire Symphony Orchestra.

 Image of Deborah Borda